softindex/datakernel/examples/global-ot-editor/README.md

 collaboratively.

-Note, that by default there is a small delay between synchronizations, so if both users write edits while the delay, edits history will first have two local versions for each of the users and these versions will be automatically merged during the next synchronization.
+Note, that by default there is a small delay between synchronizations, so if both users write edits while the delay, edits history will first have two local versions for each of the users.
+These versions will be automatically merged during the next synchronization.

 You can manage the durations of these delays and make them longer or remove them at all, which will make the editor instant.
 To do so, you should start `GlobalEditorLauncher` with the following argument: